 Critics will argue that this process is too slow and cumbersome and that it could lead to widening of the existing gap between the advances in the field of AI being made in the EU and in the US and China.
 In another light, one could reasonably argue that the long game being played by the EU is a canny approach which could see it trump its US and Chinese competitors in the long run, particularly in a world of consumers who are becoming very privacy savvy and are conscious of the downsides of owning and using products and apps that require being fed large amounts of data including personal data.
 In such a world, trust and not speed could be the ultimate driver of innovation.
-We delve further into these issues in our article exploring the EU’s current approach to AI.

 Impact of Brexit and other factors

 The instability brought about by Brexit casts Ireland in a very favourable light when it comes to our country’s burgeoning AI sector.
 Ireland’s status as the only other English speaking common law jurisdiction in the EU, and possibly the remaining one by the end of 2019, is of great benefit in the context of forging new business relationships.
 From a technology contracting perspective, our legal concepts are recognised and understood by most foreign investors, including US multi-nationals.
 The stability offered by Ireland being intrinsically tied into the future of the EU AI legal regime is another positive.